-While her efforts were well appreciated, she recognized the need for them to have an opportunity to work.
-With so little education and even less job opportunities there was no way for any of them to create a consistent means of support.
-She remembers thinking, “I need to help them earn an income, but how?”
+While Courtney's efforts were well appreciated, she soon recognized the need for these family's necessity to find work in order to continue to care for their children.
+Especially the women—many of whom, were abandoned and left to care for their small children on their own.
+With so little education and even less job opportunities, there was no way for these women to create a consistent means of support for them or for their children.
+Courtney remembered thinking to herself, “I need to help them earn an income, but how?”

 Courtney has always been an avid quilter and has a special love and interest in making quilts, using the art of English paper piecing hexagons.
 This hobby prompted her to have the women she knew that were living in the Bordo, sew the hexagons she used for making her own quilts.
 She thought that if she paid them per hexagon, it would speed up her quilting process.